likamrat/ARMadillo/README.md

 ### Edit the *env_vars* file

-1. Fork this repo :-)
+4. Fork this repo :-)

-2. The env_vars.sh file is the most important file as it will the determine the environment variables for either the single or multi-master deployment.
-Edit the *deploy/multi_master/env_vars.sh* file based on your environment and push the changes to your forked repo.
+5. The env_vars.sh file is the most important file as it will the determine the environment variables for either the single or multi-master deployment.
+Edit the *deploy/multi_master/env_vars.sh* file based on your environment, commit & push the changes to your forked repo.

+**Note: ARMadillo deployment scripts [sourcing](https://linuxize.com/post/bash-source-command/) the _env_vars_ file arguments upon execution.
+The edit in step 5 is a one-time edit.**

-3. Edit your local hosts file where you will connect to the PI's from and add the HAProxy, masters and workers nodes hostname and IP based on the changes you just made to the *env_vars* file.
+6. To make things a lot easier for you, edit your local hosts file where you will connect to the PI's from and add the HAProxy, masters and workers nodes hostname/IP based on the changes you just made to the *env_vars* file.

 ## Multi-Master Deployment